Everyplay/developer-assignment-backend/README.md

 ### Hub

 Hub relays incoming messages to receivers based on user ID(s) defined in the message.
+You don't need to implement authentication, hub can for example assign arbitrary (unique) user id  to the client once its connected.

 ### Clients
 Clients are users who are connected to the hub.
 Client may send messages to hub which relays message to receiving users (other clients), which are connected to hub.
-You don't need to implement authentication, hub can assign arbitrary user id (unique) to the client once its connected.

 ### Message